Academic Resource Center

 - Resident Supervisor

-The supervisor oversees the residence hall staff, including room leaders, group leaders, RAs and resident counselors.
+The supervisor oversees the residence hall staff, group leaders, RAs and resident counselors.
 They’re here to help you pursue Christlikeness and long-term spiritual success.

 Make sure you take advantage of the handouts this week during Society Rush.
 You’ll probably see the booths and tents set up on your side of campus.
 Go and meet lots of new people and accept their invitations to meals and events—especially if they’re paying for you.
 And be sure to make some mental notes for next year so you can make the next class of new students feel welcome.